USS Argonaut (SS-475): Post-war

 Argonaut continued her routine of operations along the U.S. east coast with periodic deployments to the Mediterranean.
-LCDR Floyd Holloway became her commanding officer in June 1964 (through 1966).
 On 1 December 1965 Argonaut commenced overhaul at the Norfolk Naval Shipyard.
 Argonaut left the shipyard on 10 June 1966 for sea trials, and on 20 January headed for New London for refresher training.
 She then provided services to the submarine school at New London through the remainder of 1966.

 The submarine moved to Norfolk early in 1967, but left the Virginia Capes area on 9 January, bound for San Juan, Puerto Rico.
 Argonaut took part in Operation "Springboard" through the rest of January and most of February before leaving the Caribbean on 23 February to return to Norfolk, arriving there five days later.
 For the next two months, Argonaut prepared for a North Atlantic and Mediterranean cruise.
 She sailed on 26 May and made her first port call at Trondheim, Norway.
 The submarine also visited Cuxhaven, Germany; Leith, Scotland; Rota, Spain; Naples, Italy; and Valletta, Malta, before returning to her home port on 20 September.
 She remained in the local operating area through the duration of the year.

-The submarine traveled to New London on 6 February 1968, entered drydock there on 9 February, and remained in it through 26 February.
-Argonaut left the keelblocks on 27 February and returned to Norfolk.
+The submarine traveled to New London on 6 February 1968 and was in drydock there from 9 to 26 February, returning to Norfolk on 27 February.
 She made a patrol in the Jacksonville, Florida operating area in mid-March and put in at Port Everglades, Florida on 22 March.
 Three days later the submarine got underway for her home port.
 Upon her arrival in Norfolk on 29 March, she assumed a schedule of local operations.
 This was interrupted by another cruise to Port Everglades in October.
 She returned that month to Norfolk and began preparations for deactivation.
 Argonaut was decommissioned on 2 December, and her name was struck from the Naval Vessel Register that same day.